aaronbloomfield/nws/hws/dnsspoof/index.md

 ### Overview

 In this assignment you will be writing a number of DNS spoofs using Scapy.
 You will need to be familiar with the [DNS section of the slides](../../slides/dns.html#/attacks).
+Your code will be based on the examples in the [text book](https://www.amazon.com/dp/1733003967) starting at Listing 10.3 on pages 240-241.
+If your text book is "unavailable", you can see that code online [here](https://github.com/kevin-w-du/BookCode/blob/master/DNS/) as well as the [DNS section of the slides](../../slides/dns.html#/attacks).

-You will be submitting your three source code code file as well as an edited version of [dnsspoof.py](dnsspoof.py.html) ([src](dnsspoof.py)).
+You will be submitting three source code files as well as an edited version of [dnsspoof.py](dnsspoof.py.html) ([src](dnsspoof.py)).

 ### Changelog